 This one took me a while to learn but I really try not to overschedule our lives rushing from playgroup to playdate and way prefer living by the rule that doing ‘less is more’.
 In general we go out either in the morning or in the afternoon and spend the rest of the time just hanging around at home and enjoying a really slow pace.
 I really dislike rushing the kids around (of course this has to happen some of the time) and during the week I try to avoid it as much as possible.
 We also don’t have any sort of routine so feeding and eating happen at different times, whenever it feels right.

 We spend a lot of time outdoors exploring.
 Whether it’s just wandering around the block or messing about in the garden, I am convinced that nothing beats fresh air for stimulating creativity and giving kids a sense of freedom.
 The best is when we just walk out the house with a bag of snacks and zero plans and literally just letting Jack choose whether we go ‘left’ or ‘right’.

-I really really try to limit how much TV he watches and generally want him to steer clear of technology as much as possible.
-I also recently read this article which worried me no end!
-There’s no doubt about it, when Jack watches TV (and he definitely does), he becomes totally engrossed in it, looses all mode of communication and gets really upset when it comes to turning it off – all really antisocial behaviours.
+I really really try to limit how much TV he watches and generally want him to steer clear of technology as much as possible (Read this article if you want to know why…) because there’s no doubt about it, when Jack watches TV (and he definitely does), he becomes totally engrossed in it, looses all mode of communication and gets really upset when it comes to turning it off – all really antisocial behaviours.